-Setting a clip's In and Out points is a process called trimming.
+Setting a clip's In and Out points is a process called marking.
 You define the first frame you want to include in a sequence by marking that frame as the clip's In point.
 Then you define the last frame you want to include by marking it as the Out point.
+In a typical workflow, you mark In and Out points for a clip in the Source Monitor.